duncanbradley/thesis/reproducibility.md

 *Chen et al., 2019* - suggests moving simply beyond notions openness and transparent, and the importance of whether such resources are usable.
 This does involve preserving a workflow, licensing, using established repositories.
 *Nüst et al., 2017* - Sharing is not sufficient becuase what is shared must be comprehensible.

+*Smith et al., 2016* - citations of software should be considered equally important as citations of research.
+The authors should be credited, versions and variants should be named, and associated resources should be easily accessible.
+Methods for identifying citations should be persistent and unique to the software.
+Collected 601 papers and attemped ‘weak repeatability’ - finding and executing programs that supported the work.
+Of elibigle papers, under half could be successfully executed by the authors.
+In many cases, the software was not publically available.
+Various issues in reproduction include sharing non-final versions of code, original programmer no longer available (Collberg & Proebsting, 2016).
+Studied 204 papers from a journal which required authors to provide data and code on request - results were successfully reproduced in only 26% of cases (Stodden et al., 2018).
+Very few files analysed were R markdown, which allows dynamic document generation, which would expose initial researchers to more errors.
+Errors also arose due to incompatibility of R package versions, which reveals the benefits of containerisation/capturing the computational environment.
+Recommend renv, relative file paths, and Docker (Trisovic et al., 2022).